Blog-Reference and Blog-Reference

 The MMT storyline contains an employment theory (i), a money theory (ii), (iv), an income-expenditure model (iii), and a profit theory (v).
 All these elements are false because MMT is built upon this false premise: “It is not just that, by definition, spending equals income.”
 MMT builds on a macroeconomic income and profit definition that is false since Keynes’s General Theory.#1

 As Aristotle said 2000+ years ago: “When the premises are certain, true, and primary, and the conclusion formally follows from them, this is demonstration, and produces scientific knowledge of a thing.”

 The pivotal premise of MMT is neither certain, true, nor primary.
 Because the premise is false the whole theoretical superstructure is false.#2 This property MMT shares with Walrasianism, Keynesianism, Marxianism, and Austrianism.
-Economics is proto-scientific rubbish since Adam Smith and MMT is part of it.
+Economics is proto-scientific garbage since Adam Smith and MMT are part of it.

 #1 For the point-by-point refutation of MMT see cross-references MMT